What is Radial Tunnel Syndrome

 Getting a Diagnosis for Radial Tunnel Syndrome

-Drs.
-Jason and Mark Pruzansky often see patients with radial tunnel syndrome and aim to use the least invasive methods of treatment in order to maximize mobility and comfort following an injury.
+Dr. Mark Pruzansky and Dr. Jason Pruzansky often see patients with radial tunnel syndrome and aim to use the least invasive methods of treatment in order to maximize mobility and comfort following an injury.

 Radial tunnel syndrome can be diagnosed by taking a detailed history and performing a physical examination.
 Signs like sudden pain on straightening the wrist and hand can be important for diagnosis.